SvenDowideit/gendoc/README.md

 in the `docs-html/<publish-set>` dir

-to generate the v1.10 docs into `docs-source/v1.10` and `docs-html/v1.10/`
+to generate the v1.12 docs into `docs-source/v1.12` and `docs-html/v1.12/`
 dir, run a command set like

 ```
+$ gendoc checkout v1.12
-$ gendoc checkout v1.10 && gendoc --serve=false render
+$ gendoc render --disk
 ```

-## status (very preliminary, and changing atm)
+## status

-tells you what you have checked out, and what its related to.
+Tells you what you have checked out, and what its related to.

 the `--log` flag will tell you what commits are on the branch that the current sha is on - which may help you update the `all-projects.yml`

 ```
-$ gendoc  status --log
+$ gendoc status
 publish-set: v1.12
 -- docs-base
 * (detached from d5abfd4)